Electrostatic Clutch-Based Mechanical Multiplexer with Increased Force Capability: Complete System: SISO SIMO Multiplexing

+Here, we demonstrate SISO and SIMO operation of our multiplexer with four outputs built with four single units (Fig.~\ref{fig:single-unit}) tiled in parallel along shared input shafts, shown in Fig.~\ref{fig:multiplexer}.
+Full actuation of output DoF is demonstrated in Section~\ref{sec:DynamicPerformance} and Section~\ref{sec:Drill}.

-Four of the above single units are added in parallel to control 4 DoF independently of each other, shown in Fig.~\ref{fig:multiplexer}.
-A 2.27~kg weight was tied to each output leadscrew nut using 1.33~mm diameter Dyneema cords.
-The cords were draped over a smooth stainless steel shaft to hang vertically while maintaining the cord tension parallel along the length of the multiplexer.
+An ATO-TQS-DYN-200 rotary torque sensor mounted between the motor and mechanical multiplexer measures the input mechanical power from the motor to the mechanical multiplexer.
+To evaluate our system in this section, 2.27~kg weights are attached to each output leadscrew nut using a 1.33~mm diameter Dyneema cord, draped over a 25.4~mm stainless steel shaft to hang vertically while maintaining the tension of the cord parallel along the multiplexer.